 1. They are illegal in the state of Maine

-In 2014, a woman named Georgette Curran had her Koi forcibly removed from her residence after a failed attempt to legalize Koi keeping in her home state.
+In 2014, a Maine woman had her Koi forcibly removed from her residence after a failed attempt to legalize Koi keeping in her home state.
 Having a Koi pond and keeping Koi fish is currently legal in 49 out of 50 states.
-She fought all the way to the state supreme court, but was ultimately rejected when they upheld the lower court’s ruling.
+She fought all the way to the state's supreme court, but was ultimately rejected when they upheld the lower court’s ruling.

 2. Koi can be worth tens or even hundreds of thousands of dollars

 Koi that have the perfect body conformation, skin quality, color, and pattern of color are sought after by hobbyists who want to compete in Koi shows.
 Competition is fierce and many will pay big money in order to gain an edge on other entrants.

 3. Koi can grow up to 3 feet long

 You may have only seen the small fish in the tanks at your local pet shop, but given the right conditions, Koi can grow from 2 to 6 inches a year.
 Before long they can grow larger than a cat or a small dog!

 4. Koi can survive the winter outside in the pond

 They are cold blooded and can adapt to conditions in large temperature range.
 During the winter, Koi go dormant and remain at the bottom of the pond where the water temperature is the warmest.
 A hole in the ice is required so that fresh oxygen can enter the water and carbon dioxide can exit.

 5. Without a filter, they would poison themselves

 Koi excrete Ammonia through their gills and in their fish waste.
 Without a filter to process the Ammonia, the concentration will build up in the water and their pond environment will eventually become toxic.